-This is not just a normal test though.
-Advanced driving tests demand a very high level of skill.
+This is not just a normal test though: it’s an advanced driving test which demands a very high level of skill.
 You’ll have to drive using a safe, methodical system that allows you to make progress whenever possible.

 You must not display any signs on your vehicle to show that you’re on a test.
 You must not make more than 6 small faults in one hour of driving and you’ll pick up faults far more easily than on a standard driving test.